MPAGS-CPP-2021/mpags-day-2-xlr91/src/README.md

 # mpags-cipher
 A simple command line tool for encrypting/decrypting text using classical ciphers

+Note: Editing this README and not the other one for simplicity, as this one is the more complete version

 ## Authors
 Thomas Latham, Ben Morgan, Mark Slater, Matt Williams, Luke Kreczko

 ## Building `mpags-cipher`
+### 1. Original Method
 Compilation of `mpags-cipher` requires a  C++11 compatible compiler (GCC 8 or better, Clang 8 or better are recommended) on a UNIX operating system.